-While StoneCastle Financial continued its solid progress in 2016, we look forward to our work ahead in pursuit of our goals.
+While StoneCastle Financial continued its solid progress in 2017, we believe 2018 holds a bright future and we look forward to our work ahead in pursuit of our goals.

 We appreciate the feedback we receive from our shareholders.
 Thank you for your support of StoneCastle Financial Corp.